cssu/cssu.ca-old/_posts/news/2018-10-19-POST-numbers.md

    </tbody>
 </table>

-There used to be the cutoff averages for those years posted on the department site.
-The department now feels that this is not indicative of what the average will be in the coming years as noted in reasons above.
-The cutoff is basically the average of the last student to get into the POST at that given time.
+There used to be the cutoff averages for these years posted on the department site.
+The department now feels that this is not a beneficial indicator for students.
+If one year of applicants were to do especially poor (or CSC165 and CSC148 were especially difficult) the cutoff for that year would sink.
+If another were to do especially well it would rise.
+While many may take comfort in having a definite goal, these historical cutoffs may not represent the current requirements for the program.
+The cutoff is basically the average of the student with the lowest marks to get into the program at that given time.
+If you would like to know historical cutoff averages please get in touch with us.

-We would like to thank Francois and the department for their help in giving us these numbers and their permission to release them to the public.
-Francois also talked on last years [Room 2250 Episode](https://soundcloud.com/room-2250/s1e2-the-pitt-questions) about the POST if you want further information.
+We would like to thank Francois Pitt and the department for their help in giving us these numbers and their permission to release them to the public.
+Francois also talked on last years [Room 2250 Episode](https://soundcloud.com/room-2250/s1e2-the-pitt-questions) about the program if you want further information.

 If we get more information, we will update this post.
 We hope this has helped you and if you have any feedback feel free to let us know.
+Feel free to open a PR on [Github](https://github.com/cssu/cssu.ca/blob/draft/_posts/news/2018-10-19-POST-numbers.md) if you would like to contribute :)